SEO Optimization: The Ultimate Guide To Search Engine Optimization For Bloggers

 - Use Numbers.
 And we’re not just talking about list posts.
 Specific numbers get more attention because the results are more realistic.

 You also want to optimize your description.
 It works as a sub-headline, essentially, and also serves to convince the person to click on your article from the results.
 The same kind of ideas apply.
 Make it emotional and sell them on WHY they should click on your result.
 It’d also be a good idea to insert a few proven keywords into the description.
 You can include related keywords as well as your main target keyword.

 Now, how do you take control over this?
-Using the Yoast SEO plugin is one way to do it (and what I use personally).
-Yoast allows you to preview what your page will look like in Google.
+Using the Yoast SEO plugin is one way to do it.
+I now personally use the RankMath plugin.
+Both Yoast and RankMath allows you to preview what your page will look like in Google.
 If you hit the “Edit Snippet” button, you can take control over the headline and the description as it will appear in the search results.